rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 They called them the Columbia River Gang.

-There was a contingent of them that would put their boats on Alaska Steamship and they’d haul them up to Cordova and they'd fish Cordova and Copper River Flats and so forth first.
+There was a contingent of them that would put their boats on Alaska Steamship and theyâ€™d haul them up to Cordova and they'd fish Cordova and Copper River Flats and so forth first.

-And then they’d run their boats from there over to Seldovia, and then they’d be here for the Fourth of July and then they’d fish out here.
+And then theyâ€™d run their boats from there over to Seldovia, and then theyâ€™d be here for the Fourth of July and then theyâ€™d fish out here.

-And some of ’em, though -- some of them did go on, instead of stopping here, from the other areas and go to Bristol Bay.
-They’d haul them over on the -- on the highway.
+And some of â€™em, though -- some of them did go on, instead of stopping here, from the other areas and go to Bristol Bay.
+Theyâ€™d haul them over on the -- on the highway.
 Well, on the road you know, from Lake Iliamna, or over to Lake Iliamna and down.